 The second objective is of particular interest to us.
-Recent research (Alfonsi, Schied and Schulz, 2007, Zhang, Russell and Tsay, 2008) analyze ways of liquidating a large order by splitting it into smaller orders to be spread over a certain period of time.
+Recent research (Alfonsi et al., 2007, Zhang et al., 2008) analyzes ways of liquidating a large order by splitting it into smaller orders to be spread over a certain period of time.
 There are several available strategies to achieve this objective.
 However, all strategies make one or several assumptions about the dynamic or structure of the limit order book.
 One specific assumption seems to be common in the literature and that is to assume a degree of elasticity/plasticity of the limit orders, i.e., the capability of the bid/ask orders to regain the previous levels after a large order has been executed.
 This elasticity degree is usually assumed as given but there are no methods which actually estimate the current nature of the market when the large order is executed, immediately before the liquidating strategy is being put into place.
-We believe that our second objective provides a way to estimate the current market conditions at the time when an outlying observation is detected.
-In particular, we believe that the frequency of these rare events relative to the market total trade volume sheds light about the current market condition as well as the particular equity being researched.
+We believe that our second objective provides a way to estimate the current market conditions at the time when a rare event is observed.

 The article is structured as follows.
-In Section 2 we present the basic methodology for detecting and evaluating the rare events.
-Section 3 details results obtained applying the methodology to tick data collected over a period of five trading days in April, 2008.
-Section 4 presents the distribution of the trades and the rare events during the trading day.
-Section 5 presents conclusions drawn using our methodology.
+In Section 2 we present the basic methodology for detecting and evaluating rare events.
+Section 3 details results obtained by applying the methodology to tick data collected over a period of five trading days in April, 2008.
+Section 4 presents conclusions drawn using our methodology.